leo-bauer/personal_website2/teaching.md

 ## Teaching

+I am the teaching assistant for my department's graduate-level applied social data science class in Fall 2023.
+In addition, I have given guest lectures in the 2022-2023 academic year on environmental politics in Germany.

-I have given two methods workshops as part of the University of Maryland Department of Government and Politics graduate methods workshop series.
+I have also given two methods workshops as part of my department's graduate methods workshop series.
 You can find the workshop materials below.
-I am also going to be the graduate methods workshop coordinator for the 2023-2024 academic year, organizing roughly a dozen workshops by and for graduate students on a broad range of quantitative methods.
+Further, I am going to be the graduate methods workshop coordinator for the 2023-2024 academic year, organizing roughly a dozen workshops by and for graduate students on a broad range of quantitative methods.

+## Classes

+* University of Maryland, College Park, United States: Teaching assistant for GVPT729B Applied Social Data Science (graduate level)

+* Goethe University Frankfurt, Germany: Teaching assistant for Longitudinal Data Analysis and Causality (graduate level)

 ## Workshops